 The following steps are a generalized representation and may be tempered to suit the particular application though not to the extent of being unsafe.
-It is a good practice to allow for several sample parts during set up operation, lowering the ram in small increments until the desired bend is achieved without overloading the machine.
+It is a good practice to allow for several sample parts during set up operation, lowering the ram in small increments until the desired bend angle is achieved without overloading the machine.

 - 1. Insert a sample piece of material. - 2.
-Adjust the ram limit switches as required (See section Error!
-Reference source not found.) until the desired bend angle is attained.
-Avoid overadjusting the ram.

-Note: Shimming may be required to compensate for punch and die wear and any bed or ram deflection.
+Adjust the ram limits as required until the desired bend angle is attained.
+Avoid over- adjusting the ram. - Note: Shimming may be required to compensate for punch and die wear and any bed or ram deflection.